-Following is the list of activities/works that can be taken up under Mahatma Gandhi NREGS in convergence with other Department/Ministry schemes.
+Following is a list of activities/works that can be taken up under Mahatma Gandhi NREGS in convergence with schemes of other Department(s)/ Ministr(y/ies).
 The relevant guidelines issued by Government of India are indicated below:

 1. Anganwadi Centre (AWC):